-• Well-designed forested buffers should contain a mixture of fast- and slowgrowing native trees, shrubs, and grasses to provide a diverse habitat for wildlife.
+Well-designed forested buffers should contain a mixture of fastand slow-growing native trees, shrubs, and grasses to provide a diverse habitat for wildlife.
+Other key benefits include:

-- Use forested buffers to trap and remove upland sources of sediments, nutrients, and chemicals. - Use forested buffers to protect fish and wildlife by supplying food, cover, and shade. - Use forested buffers to maintain a healthy riparian ecosystem and stable stream channel. - Leave dead tree snags whenever possible for nesting and food source to wildlife.
-However, make sure that these snags are a safe distance away from playing surfaces should they get blown over. - Use turf as a landscape element where needed.
+- Trap and remove upland sources of sediments, nutrients, and chemicals. - Protect fish and wildlife by supplying food, cover, and shade. - Maintain a healthy riparian ecosystem and stable stream channel.